-Services that are covered for you What you must pay when you get these services in-network and out-of-network Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
-Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment.
-Consultation your doctor has with other doctors by phone, internet, or electronic health record. \$0 copayment for each Medicare-covered consultation. ☐Second opinion prior to surgery.
-You will pay the cost-sharing that applies to specialist services (as described under "Physician/practitioner services, including doctor's office visits" above). ^{††} Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw for radiation treatments of neoplastic cancer disease, oral exams before a kidney transplant or services that would be covered when provided by a physician).
-Dental services provided by a dentist in connection with care, treatment, filling, removal, or replacement of teeth or structures directly supporting \$30 copayment for each Medicare-covered visit. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Telehealth services for mental health visits provided by rural health clinics and federally qualified health centers Medicare-covered remote patient monitoring services Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
+Evaluation of video and/or images you send to your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and Consultation your doctor has with other doctors by phone, internet, or electronic health record. \$0 copayment for each Medicare-covered consultation.
+Second opinion prior to surgery.
+You will pay the cost-sharing that applies to specialist services (as described under "Physician/practitioner services, including doctor's office visits" above). ^{††} □Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw for radiation treatments of neoplastic cancer disease, oral exams before a kidney transplant or services that would be covered when provided by a physician).
+Dental services provided by a dentist in \$0 copayment for each Medicare-covered visit. ^{††}